ydb-platform/ydb/ydb/docs/en/core/concepts/glossary.md

 Regular storage groups that are not [static](#static-group) are called **dynamic groups**.
 They are called dynamic because they can be created and decommissioned on the fly during [cluster](#cluster) operation.

+### Storage pool {#storage-pool}

+**Storage pool** is a collection of data storage devices with similar characteristics.
+Each storage pool is assigned a unique name within a {{ ydb-short-name }} cluster.
+Technically each storage pool consisis of multiple [PDisks](#pdisk).
+Each [storage group](#storage-group) is created in the particular storage pool, which determines the performance characteristics of the storage group through the selection of the appropriate storage devices.
+It is typical to have separate storage pools for NVMe, SSD and HDD devices, or for the models of those devices having different capacity and speed.

 ### Actor {#actor}

 The [actor model](https://en.wikipedia.org/wiki/Actor_model) is one of the main approaches for concurrent programming, which is employed by {{ ydb-short-name }}.
 In this model, **actors** are lightweight user-space processes that may have and modify their private state but can only affect each other indirectly through message passing. {{ ydb-short-name }} has its own implementation of this model, which is covered [below](#actor-implementation).